ytree-project/ytree/doc/source/TreeFarm.rst

 Making Merger-trees from Gadget FoF/Subfind
 ===========================================

+.. note:: This feature currently requires the development version of yt.
+Visit http://yt-project.org/#getyt for information on installing yt from source.

 The ytree ``TreeFarm`` can compute merger-trees either for all halos, starting at the beginning of the simulation, or for specific halos, starting at the final output and moving backward.
 These two